delperugia/curlev/docs/reference_manual.md

 While a request is running, all methods except `join()` are ignored (as a side effect `exec()` behaves like `join()`).

+The `HTTP` object can be configured to retry automatically if the request fails, if there no risk that the request has been executed (it retries on connection error, not on timeout).
+The method to use is `set_retries()`.

 ## Callback

 If a callback is passed to `start()`, it is invoked before